Homeschool Diner Logo -- 1960's style sign with atomic starburst

 can mean the difference between success or struggle.

-needs.
-Also, after trying out a few materials that don't work very well with
+child's educational needs.
+Also, after trying out a few materials that don't

-their student, parents become more "in tune" with what works and what
+work very well with their student, parents become more "in tune" with what

-appropriate for their child.
+will be appropriate for their child.

 Suggestions for mixing and matching homeschooling materials can be

-found on homeschool websites and thru chatting with other
+found on homeschool websites and thru chatting with other homeschool

-homeschooling parents, both in real life and in online discussion groups.
+parents, both in real life and in online discussion groups.
+Be sure to take

-Be sure to take a look at each of the approaches listed in the "Pocket
+a look at each of the approaches listed in the Diner's

 Listed below are a few general resources for those putting together their